 The NCAA requires college-bound student-athletes to meet a core-course progression requirement to be eligible to compete in the initial year of full-time enrollment at an Division I school.
 NCAA Eligibility Requirements also establish minimum requirements for grades and test scores on a sliding scale, which means the lower your GPA is, the higher your SAT or ACT scores must be if you want to play Division I sports in your first year of college:

 The eligibility requirements are not exactly stringent: a student with a GPA of 3.5 or higher needs a combined SAT EBRW/M score of 400, which you get for writing your name and leaving the rest of the test blank!
-Even a 2.3 GPA, which is equivalent to a C+ or 78 average, requires an ACT score in the 43rd percentile or what will presumably be a comparable SAT score.
+Even a 2.3 GPA, which is equivalent to a C+ or 78 average, requires an ACT score in the 43rd percentile or, if that’s too tough, an SAT score around the 20th percentile.
 Curiously, the NCAA has always looked at the sum of the four multiple-choice ACT section, rather than the traditional average.